 Interlocking Grip

-The interlocking grip links the lead hand's index finger with the trail hand's pinky finger, weaving the two hands together — a popular choice for players with smaller or weaker hands, including many tour professionals.
+The interlocking grip links the lead hand's index finger with the trail hand's pinky finger, weaving the two hands together.
+This means a popular choice for players with smaller or weaker hands, including many tour pro players.

-The interlocking grip joins the two hands by hooking the lead hand's index finger around the trail hand's little finger, so the two fingers physically interlock rather than simply resting against each other.
-The rest of the grip follows standard fundamentals: the club runs diagonally across the lead hand's fingers, the trail hand sits on top with its palm facing the target, and knuckle count still determines whether the overall grip is neutral, strong, or weak — interlocking is a hand-connection style, not a grip-strength setting.
+The two hands are joined by hooking the lead index finger around the trail little finger.
+As a result, they weave together rather than merely resting against one another.
+Everything else follows standard fundamentals.
+This means the club runs diagonally across the lead fingers, the trail palm faces the target, and knuckle count still decides whether the hold is neutral, strong or weak.
+This is a connection style, not a strength setting.

-The interlocking grip is often recommended for golfers with smaller hands or shorter fingers, because it physically prevents the hands from separating during the swing without requiring extra grip pressure to hold them together.
-It is also common among players who came from baseball or another sport and find a fully overlapped grip less natural.
-Two of the most decorated players in golf history, Jack Nicklaus and Tiger Woods, both used an interlocking grip, which has made it a popular default recommendation for junior golfers regardless of hand size.
+It is often recommended to players with smaller hands or shorter fingers.
+This is.
+This is because it physically stops the hands separating without demanding extra pressure to hold them.
+It is also common among players from baseball or another bat sport who find the alternative less natural.
+Jack Nicklaus and Tiger Woods both used it, which has made it a default advice for juniors regardless of hand size.

-There is no meaningful performance difference between the interlocking, overlapping, and ten-finger grips at the highest levels of the game — all three are represented among elite players.
-The right choice is whichever connection style lets the golfer maintain light, consistent grip pressure and keep the hands working as a single unit through the swing, rather than fighting to hold the club together.
+There is no meaningful performance difference between the three connection styles at the highest level; all are represented among elite players.
+The right choice is whichever lets you keep light, consistent pressure and hands working as one unit, rather than fighting to hold the club together.

 Example

-A junior golfer with small hands switches from a ten-finger grip to interlocking and immediately stops losing the club at the top of the backswing.
+A junior with small hands weaves the fingers together instead of using all ten on the handle, and immediately stops losing the club at the top.

 Why it matters

-Choosing a hand-connection style that matches hand size and comfort lets a golfer maintain light grip pressure instead of over-gripping to compensate for hands that want to separate.
+Matching the style to hand size and comfort keeps pressure light instead of over-squeezing to compensate for hands that want to come apart.

 How it shows up on video

-The interlocking grip is directly visible in a close-up address shot: the lead index finger and trail pinky finger are woven together rather than simply touching, which distinguishes it from an overlapping or ten-finger grip.
+It is directly visible in a close-up address frame: the lead index and trail little finger woven together rather than merely touching.

 Common mistakes

-- Squeezing harder because the fingers are interlocked, defeating the purpose of a connection style that is supposed to reduce the grip pressure needed to keep the hands together.
+- Squeezing harder because the fingers are linked, which defeats the point of a style meant to reduce the pressure required

-- Switching grip styles right before a competitive round — a new hand-connection style needs range time to feel automatic before it is trusted on the course.
+- Switching styles right before a competitive round — a new connection needs range time before it can be trusted

 In SwingVantage Motion Lab